Illinois Walter White look-alike still at-large after international exposure

 Within 48 hours, the story had been picked up by national media outlets including ABC News, FOX News, and People, along with a string of overseas publications.

-Barrick’s story and booking photo by Wednesday appeared online in more than a dozen languages including Korean, Norwegian, Bosnian, Polish, Portuguese, Dutch, Spanish, French, and Italian.
+Barrick’s story and booking photo now appear online in more than a dozen languages including Korean, Norwegian, Bosnian, Polish, Portuguese, Dutch, Spanish, French, and Italian.

 Despite the international exposure, Galesburg Police tell KWQC officers still have not located Barrick as of Thursday night.